Anna Sellheim

 1 hour workshop

-I will give a lecture on how to ethically create art and comics about children, including things like consent, privacy, and tone.
-We also discuss ways of fictionalizing or abstracting real children portrayed in artwork and comics.
-We will then create a narrative illustration or comic about children.
+Students will receive instruction on how to ethically create comics about children, with a focus on topics such as consent, privacy, and appropriate tone.
+The lesson will also explore methods for fictionalizing or abstracting real children when portraying them in artwork and comics.
+Following this, students will create a narrative illustration or comic centered on children.

 Comics About TV (or other non comic media)